-- All analysis here assumes that the livestock barns on the properties of impact are at 100% capacity.
+- Low-impact and high-impact scenario analysis used assumes that the livestock barns on the properties of impact are at 100% capacity.
 If livestock barns are not at 100% capacity, the MDS1 setback would be less than indicated in this Memo.
-If livestock barns are unoccupied, there would be no MDS1 setback. - 2) Based on the most up-to-date imaging and mapping available, assumptions were made about the type of livestock in barns based on the construction of the building and surrounding area (e.g. twostorey barns typically contain birds; barns accompanied by outdoor enclosures with small shelters typically contain horses). - 3) Anaerobic digesters are most commonly located at dairy farms.
+If barns are not used for livestock operations or manure storage, there would be no MDS1 setback. - 2) Existing On-site Conditions setbacks were derived using the actual use as verbally confirmed by the owners of the relevant properties.
+This scenario assumes that the barns will continue this use until the Subject Property is brought into the Settlement Area Boundary, at which time MDS1 setbacks would no longer apply to the Subject Property. - 3) Based on the most up-to-date imaging and mapping available, assumptions were made about the type of livestock in barns based on the construction of the building and surrounding area (e.g. two-storey barns typically contain birds; barns accompanied by outdoor enclosures with small shelters typically contain horses). - 4) Anaerobic digesters are most commonly located at dairy farms.
 We did not identify any dairy farms in this analysis, nor were any anaerobic digesters visible on aerial or street view imaging.
-As such, we assume that there are no anaerobic digesters on the properties assessed here. - 4) Using imaging and information about types of manure, we made reasonable assumptions about the type of manure that was produced and stored on the property.
+As such, we assume that there are no anaerobic digesters on the properties assessed here. - 5) Using imaging and information about types of manure, we made reasonable assumptions about the type of manure that was produced and stored on the property.